mm-zk/boojum-docs/basics/constraint.md

 # Constraints

-Constraints are the core building block of the circruits (they are the "animals" from the ZK ELI5 book).
+Constraints form the core building block of the circuits (referred to as the "animals" in the ZK ELI5 book).

-For each constraint, we need a way to represent it as such a polynomial equation, that it should be equal to 0 in all the places where the constraint should be met.

-Constraints are usually operating on top of variables (and constants) - where in our case, we can think about a variable as a column in our trace table (where each row represents the state of this variable at a given moment in time a.k.a program execution).
+Each constraint is defined as a polynomial equation that should equal 0 wherever the constraint applies.
+Typically, constraints involve variables (and constants) where each variable corresponds to a column in a trace table.
+In this table, every row represents the state of a variable at a specific time (i.e., during program execution).

-To make things simpler - for most of the constraints, we assume that they should match on all rows (except last).
+For most constraints, we assume they must hold true in every row except the last.

-## Boolean constraint
+## Boolean Constraint

-This is the simplest type of constraint - we claim that a given variable should be a boolean, so have a value of 0 or 1.
+A Boolean constraint ensures that a variable can only have the value 0 or 1.
+If we represent the variable's column with the polynomial f, the constraint is expressed as:

-If we say that polynomial $f$ is representing the column of this variable, then our contrib polynomial equation becomes $f * (f-1)$.
-You can easily notice, that as long as $f$ is 0 or 1, the output polynomial will be equal to 0.
+$ f * (f - 1)$

+Notice that this equation evaluates to 0 only when f is either 0 or 1.

-## Linear and quadratic constraints
+## Linear and Quadratic Constraints

-Also known as degree 1 or degree 2 constraints.
+Also known as degree 1 (linear) or degree 2 (quadratic) constraints, these generally take the form:

-They are usually in a form of $c_0 + c1_1 * var_1 + c1_2 * var2 + c2_1 * var_3 * var_4 = 0$
+$c₀ + c1₁ * var₁ + c1₂ * var₂ + c2₁ * var₃ * var₄ = 0$

-The great thing about them, is that by definition the equation that they are representing should be equal to 0.
+By definition, the value of this equation should always equal 0.

-## Public inputs
+## Public Inputs

-This is the special type, as on one side it is simple - usually wanting to simply check that a given variable / column is matching the value from the public input.

-At the same time, it should be checked only in a few places - like first or last row (as it doesn't make sense for the column to be always equal to public inputs in all the rows.)
+This constraint type ensures that a specific variable (or column) matches a given public input value.
+However, it only applies in certain rows (typically the first or last), since it doesn't make sense for the column to equal the public input in all rows.

-Currently we have it defined as an enum:
+This is defined in the code using an enum:

 ```rust
 pub enum BoundaryConstraintLocation {